Governance

 Information Security

 Information security is considered one of the highest priority risks Furukawa Electric Group has to handle.
 Therefore, all related divisions are working together to address it from the perspectives of information systems, intellectual property protection, and information management.
+In response to recent trends in economic security and increasing societal demands for confidential information protection, we established the “Special Committee on information security” in FY2025 to strengthen our confidential information protection system and initiated related activities.

-Cyber security
+Cyber Security

 As a technical measure against cyber security risks, which are becoming more sophisticated and serious every year, we introduced an EDR system*1 in FY2021, which monitors the behavior of PCs and other terminals and blocks unauthorized external communications, in place of conventional anti-virus software.
-As an organizational measure, in fiscal 2017 we began the activities of the "Furukawa Electric CSIRT*2" to promptly respond to incidents, large and small, of the Group.
+As an organizational measure, in FY 2017 we began the activities of the "Furukawa Electric CSIRT*2" to promptly respond to incidents, large and small, of the Group.
+In preparation for a situation in which Group companies and supply chains are targeted and damage expands, we are exploring ways to respond to incidents involving group companies.
+In FY2024, we conducted cyber incident response training in collaboration with the CSIRT organizations of several domestic affiliates.
+In the future, we intend to expand the training to other major group companies, aiming to establish a group-wide global cyber security system.

 *1 EDR System: EDR (Endpoint Detection and Response) is an information security product that monitors PCs and other terminals (endpoints) to detect and respond to abnormalities.
 Unlike conventional antivirus products that prevent virus infection and attacks, EDR is designed to detect viruses and respond quickly after infection, based on the premise that unauthorized access or other attacks may occur.